sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 ### Triage

-We have a weekly rotation for triaging and grooming issues.
+We have a weekly rotation for triaging and refining issues.
 During their week on rotation, the on-duty teammate is responsible for triaging and clarifying any new issues that have been reported.
 We aim to do the following on a daily basis:

 1. Click the "+ Add cards" button and search for `is:issue is:open label:team/frontend-platform` to find all open issues for the Frontend Platform team that are not yet on our board.
 For each issue that is found, drag the card into the _Inbox_ column on our board.
 2. For each issue in the _Inbox_ column, consider the following: